FireFish/Salesforce-for-iPad/readme.md

 Salesforce for iPad is a free, unofficial, unsupported, open-source app from Salesforce Labs.
 It's the easiest way to browse your apps, tabs, and records in any Salesforce environment.
 Create, edit, clone, and delete standard and custom records.
 Supports every page layout, every field, every related list, every Group Edition thru Unlimited Edition org.
 With Salesforce for iPad, you're an unstoppable force for the cloud!

+[Install Salesforce for iPad on the App Store!](http://itunes.apple.com/us/app/salesforce-for-ipad/id458454196?mt=8)

 by Jonathan Hersh ([Email](mailto:jhersh@salesforce.com), [GitHub](https://github.com/jhersh), [Twitter](https://twitter.com/jhersh)) with special thanks to Wiebke and Brian in Salesforce UX and Ciara for graphic design and UX.

-[Install Salesforce for iPad on the App Store!](http://itunes.apple.com/us/app/salesforce-for-ipad/id458454196?mt=8)

-Salesforce for iPad's source is [available on GitHub](https://github.com/ForceDotComLabs/Salesforce-for-iPad).
+*Author's Note:* Account Viewer (which became Salesforce Viewer, which became Salesforce for iPad) was my first iOS app, developed over more than a year, so files can show significant variation in quality, conciseness, structure, taste, texture, color, and aroma.
+The app has also been known to take you out to a nice sushi dinner and then not call you the next day. - JH

 In this document:

-- Release History
+- *Release History*
-- Salesforce for iPad License
+- *Salesforce for iPad License*
-- Getting Started
+- *Getting Started*
-- Authentication, APIs, and Security
+- *Authentication, APIs, and Security*
-- App Architecture
+- *App Architecture*
-- External APIs
+- *External APIs*
-- App Components
+- *App Components*
-- Areas for Improvement
+- *Areas for Improvement*

 ## Release History ##